itiden/statamic-backup/README.md

 ## Contributing

 We welcome contributions from the Statamic community!
 Whether it's bug fixes, new features, or improvements, please feel free to contribute.
-Please check out our [Contribution Guidelines](CONTRIBUTING.md) for more information.

 ## License